lyclyc52/lyclyc52.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year undergraduate student in the Hong Kong University of Science and Technology(HKUST), majoring in both Computer Science and Mathematics.
+I am an MPhil student in the Hong Kong University of Science and Technology(HKUST), supervised by Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/) on the topic related to Neural Radiance Field(NeRF).
 My research interests are in the areas of computer vision and machine learning, especially 3D vision.
 Currently I am focusing on extending the board application of computer vision into 3D space.

-I have been working with Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/) on the topic related to Neural Radiance Field(NeRF).
-I will be MPhil student supervised by them in HKUST in the incoming fall semester!
+I obtained my Bachelor Degree in HKUST as well, majoring in both Computer Science and Mathematics.

 ## Publication